search icon

 Puma

-In the second half of the 20th century, Puma became famous for the fact that many Olympic and soccer champions wearing Puma shoes won championships.
+In the second half of the 20th century, Puma became famous because many Olympic and soccer champions wearing Puma shoes won championships.
 In 2009, after several decades of hostility, Adidas and Puma entered into a truce.

 14. Starbucks

-Shortly before the oil crisis in 1971, three friends opened a store in Seattle with a new product for the USA – freshly roasted coffee beans.
-After 16 years, the business was bought by Howard Schultz, who offered customers ready-made drinks and the atmosphere of Italy – communication, pleasant interior, friendly baristas.
+Shortly before the oil crisis in 1971, three friends opened a store in Seattle with a new product for the USA: freshly roasted coffee beans.
+After 16 years, the business was bought by Howard Schultz, who offered customers ready-made drinks and the atmosphere of Italy – good communication, pleasant interior, and friendly baristas.

 Starbucks